servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 ---

-3 The Old Covenant prefigured the New Testament, but did not activate itself
+III - The Old Covenant prefigured the New Testament, but did not activate itself

 The Law was sealed with “the blood of calves and of goats” (Heb.
 9:19), but no testator died to activate it as a testament.
 It was a covenant in place—valid, binding, and condemning—but not a testament that could give life.